legendarycode3/mastering-javaScript-course/README.md

 - Outputs: A “JSON string” representation  of the input. </br>
 - Common UseCases : </br>
 2i.)
 Sending data to a web server or API, where  the server expects datain JSON string format. </br>
+2ii.)
+Storing Javascript objects in localStorage or SessionStorage, as they require string values.  </br>